DCarper/Reaper/readme.markdown

 Future
 ----
-* support removal of javascript and css/sass files
-* allow directories and filetypes to be manually specified
+* support manual specification of directories and filetypes
-* baked in git branching support
 * support for concatenated filenames

 Contributing to Reaper